-After you install Tanzu tc Server components on all relevant computers, you can perform some or all of the following post-installation tasks, depending on the edition of tc Server.
+After you install VMWare Tanzu tc Server components on all relevant computers, you can perform some or all of the following post-installation tasks, depending on the edition of tc Server.

 Best Practices for Creating tc Runtime Instances